Statement on Medication Error Rates

 4. Differences in the type(s) of reporting and detection systems for medication errors among health care organizations can lead to significant differences in the number of medication errors recorded.
 Passive reporting systems, relying upon voluntary reports from staff, are known to result in far fewer medication error reports than active surveillance systems are able to detect.
 Also, the number of error reports can be significantly different, depending on the type of active surveillance system (e.g., direct observation versus retrospective review of medical records versus computer-based data gathering from electronic medical records and order entry systems).

-The National Coordinating Council for Medication Error Reporting and Prevention believes there is no acceptable incidence rate for medication errors.
-Use of medication error rates to compare health care organizations is of no value.
-The goal of every health care organization should be to continually improve systems to prevent harm to patients due to medication errors.
-Health care organizations should monitor actual and potential medication errors that occur within their organization, and investigate the root cause of errors with the goal of identifying ways to improve the medication use system to prevent future errors, and potential patient harm.
-The value of medication error reports and other data gathering strategies is to provide the information that allows an organization to identify weaknesses in its medication use system and to apply lessons learned to improve the system.
-The sheer number of error reports is less important than the quality of the information collected in the reports, the health care organization's analysis of the information, and its actions to improve the system to prevent harm to patients.
+The goal of medication error reporting programs is to provide information that allows an organization to identify weaknesses in its medication use system and to apply lessons learned to improve the system.
+The sheer number of error reports is less important than the quality of the information collected in the reports, the health care organization's analysis of the information, and the strength of its corrective actions to improve the system to prevent harm to patients.

 Actions/Decisions are those of the Council as a whole and may not reflect the views/positions of individual member organizations.